kash-jay/fairwell-nyuad/README.md

 ### Kash

 ### Shahd
 I enjoyed working on the assignment.
+I felt we had enjoyed working on the assignment.
 I felt we had a hard time finding a good idea and implementing it.
 I felt things flew pretty well after that.
 I enjoyed styling the website and also doing the buttons.
 I felt I learned a lot through the process.

+**Design and UX**:
+The UX of the website is simple and nice.
+I feel one improvement would be the buttons and how they navigate the view through campus.
+Maybe we can make them more integrated into how a person would move around campus.
+I think a lot of other things can be done.

+**Code and Interactivity**:
+The interactivity of the website is simple.
+I think it has a good balance between UX and functionality.
+However, I would add a play/pause button to allow users to have more control.

+**What I Set Out To Achieve**:
+I wanted an appealing overall look of the website that reflects NYU's identity and also maximizes and engages the audience to the stories being played.

+**How The Code Reflected This:**
+I ensured that the website has elements from NYUAD, like color schemes, an artistic feel, and also experience through navigation.
-The final output of the project was similar to what we were looking for.
+I think the final output of the project was similar to what we were looking for.
 However, there is always more room for improvement.
 Some stuff that can be done to make the website better is to add more audio and stories that people share with us about campus.
-Also the buttons and how they navigate the view through campus.
-Maybe we can make them more integrated into how a person would move around campus.
-I think alot of other things can be done.

 Overall some issues we ran into were trying to resize images to fit the screen better, our inability to find a place for the map to fit into the project, and some communication issues.